REGISTRATION INFO COMING SOON!! CHECK BACK MAY 1ST!

 Fundamental to these new approaches is the concept of using knowledge of biological pathways or networks (systems biology) to improve our understanding of toxicity and disease.
 This concept is being developed and implemented in toxicology as “Adverse Outcome Pathways” (AOPs).
 A collaboration between the European Commission, the US Environmental Protection Agency and the Organization for

 Economic Coordination and Development (OECD) is developing the necessary software and databases to generate an “AOP Knowledgebase” .
 The AOP KB is central to the OECD work on chemical safety as well as both the SEURAT and EU-ToxRisk projects.
 There are currently more than 100 projects in the AOP Wiki originating from 14 different countries and organizations .
 The goal of the AOP Wiki project is to create a highly-curated knowledgebase of interlinking network of biological information relating to toxicological outcomes – a systems biology knowledgebase for predicting adverse effects caused by chemical exposure.
 These are the same biological networks that are involved in disease and are affected by drugs.
 Significant investment is also being made in systems biology approaches to medicine and disease [11-14].
 These approaches are focused on mining existing literature, building associative biological networks from ‘omics data (e.g. genomics, proteomics, metabolomics) and pre-clinical and clinical data.
 These projects are making great strides in developing data mining and bioinformatics capability to collect and organize data.

 This workshop is intended to bring representatives from several of these projects to a single venue to identify barriers and opportunities and make recommendations regarding what is needed to achieve the goal of fully implementing a human systems-biology platform for understanding disease and improving interventions.

-1. Setting the stage: what is needed and why:
+Session 1: Setting the stage: what is needed and why

 a.
 Current issues with disease models/drug pipeline